 We have a real enemy – the Devil.
 He goes about like a roaring lion seeking whom he may devour.
 1 Peter 5:8 When the church takes one step forward and things begin to look bright, something terrible can happen, so that we cry out again as in 80:7.
 The psalms teach us to speak freely with God, and to stand firmly with our brethren shield to shield in these spiritual battles for the life of our church and people.

-What a familiar sentiment for us today, and throughout all of history.
+What a familiar sentiment for the people of God throughout all history.

-But Jesus makes it clear hey, that true religion, a heart after God’s own heart, will always come into contention with the world.
+Jesus makes it clear to us that true religion, a heart after God’s own heart, will always come into contention with the world.”

-What is Asaph’s resulting request to the Lord as he works through persecution, along with the thought that God had deserted His people?
+So what is Asaph’s request to the Lord as he works through this?

 “Restore us, O LORD God of hosts!
 Let your face shine, that we may be saved!”

 In Jesus we see God’s face shining on us.
-His glory revealed in a way not seen even by Moses on the mountain.
+His glory is revealed in a way not seen even by Moses on the mountain meeting with God.